Photo credit: Vicki Bonk

 Outback Nursery: Design and landscaping services.
 Hastings retail location.

-Sogn Valley Farm: to Saturday St. Paul farmers market.
+Sogn Valley Farm: Saturday St. Paul farmers market.
 Certified organic produce, native plants, and CSA.

 True Nature Design: Design, installation, and management services.